Personal cheat on Docker Basics

 1 Docker Architecture

-Client - Server, where the server
+Client - Server, where the server is the docker engine and the client is your

 interaction with docker where you enter commands such as docker run